 Magento features: what makes the software different?

-Magento software’s most important features:
+Magento software’s most important features

-- Checkout and methods of payment: with Magento, you can choose to offer your customers a one page checkout – this is where the entire payment process is displayed on one page.
+With Magento, you can choose to offer your customers a one page checkout – this is where the entire payment process is displayed on one page.
 This enables you to decide whether users need to first register as a new customer, or whether they can continue as a guest.
 In order to keep the data secure, Magento offers the support of SSL certificates for both front-end and back-end processes.
 Customers can save their shopping cart and obtain information about shipping cost and tax.
 You can also offer different payment options, including bank transfers, direct debit, credit card payment, PayPal, and Amazon Payments.
 Further payment methods can be integrated at any time via extensions.

-- Globalisation: using international currencies and tax rates, as well as foreign language characters and text that reads right to left, you can offer your products to a global audience.
+Using international currencies and tax rates, as well as foreign language characters and text that reads right to left, you can offer your products to a global audience.
 Product and category texts can be entered and displayed in different languages.
 If you wish to limit your range to specific countries, you can define your target regions by determining permitted billing addresses or setting policies about who can create user accounts (the latter option only works if you do not allow users to purchase products as guests).

-- Mobile commerce: mobile devices have taken on a supporting role in e-commerce.
+Mobile devices have taken on a supporting role in e-commerce.
 It’s therefore more important than ever to support native apps for iOS and Android, which can take on updates (i.e. promotions) in real time.
-Thanks to mobile HTML5, which automatically optimises content for mobile devices, your Magento desktop site will adjust perfectly to the display and requirements of any portable device.
+Thanks to mobile HTML5, which automatically optimizes content for mobile devices, your Magento desktop site will adjust perfectly to the display and requirements of any portable device.
 This programming language also enables you to implement specific functions, including zoom, drag and drop into the shopping cart, and multi-touch.

 Magento CMS: complexity with high user comfort

 The features listed here illustrate why Magento software is so popular, although they also expose just how complex the open source program is.
 While experienced CMS users often express delight in Magento’s diversity, beginners might initially experience difficulties; this is a common problem, as free software often places functionality as a top priority, while usability, though not unimportant, comes in second place.
 Magento is therefore an out-of-the-box CMS – as long as users already have knowledge of comparable systems, and take time to get to know the program.
 Only by investing time in understanding the program can users gradually learn how to use the many functions and subsequently how to maintain the Magento online shop from day to day.
-The complexity can also have an impact on the hardware requirements, which is why Magento is among the more expensive pieces of shopping cart software.
+The complexity can also have an impact on the hardware requirements, which is why Magento is among the more expensive pieces of shopping basket software.

-However, the popular program also offers a great number of advantages, especially with regard to user comfort; a central administrator panel makes it possible to manage several web shops at once and distribute individual user roles and rights.
+However, the popular program also offers a great number of advantages, especially with regard to user comfort; a central administrator panel makes it possible to manage several web stores at once and distribute individual user roles and rights.
 Magento’s features also enable users to put their customers first at all times; for example, the platform provides users with detailed reports about their turnover, product reviews, most viewed or sold products, use of promotion codes, and much more.
 Additionally, the open source software supports users in processing orders.
 The program gives users an easy way to check and edit incoming orders, create and print invoices, as well as set up automatic e-mail messages for orders.

 Magento: templates and extensions

 Expandability is one of Magento’s greatest strengths.
 Since its release, thousands of extensions have emerged, which has been made possible by the free program code and the modular structure.
 But in order to really understand the program, it’s important to first learn the differences between Magento templates (most of which can be found under ‘Magento themes’) and Magento extensions.
 The latter constitutes the typical, functional platform specifications, which can be used to add further payment options or an age verification function, for example.
-Magento templates, on the other hand, influence the layout of the web shop, allowing users to be more free and imaginative in their site’s structure and design.
+Magento templates, on the other hand, influence the layout of the web store, allowing users to be more free and imaginative in their site’s structure and design.
 In the Magento Marketplace, you’ll find useful extensions and themes for the most recent version of Magento.
 There are also many extensions available for older versions of the CMS, which you can find on Magento Connect.

-Community, Enterprise, or Enterprise Cloud Edition?
+Community, Commerce or Enterprise Cloud Edition?

 There are three versions of Magento available from the developers’ website:

-- The Community Edition includes the source code, which also includes access and is available to download for free.
+The Community Edition includes the source code, which also includes access and is available to download for free.
 The system’s extensions and hosting are the user’s responsibility.
-For developers and small businesses, this can be an opportunity to keep costs down in the day-to-day running of your web shop, although it does also require a high level of effort on the user’s side.
+For developers and small businesses, this can be an opportunity to keep costs down in the day-to-day running of your web store, although it does also require a high level of effort on the user’s side.
 The Community Edition can also be upgraded to Enterprise or Enterprise Cloud Edition at any time.

-- The Enterprise Cloud Edition can be viewed as a typical platform-as-a-service solution.
+The Enterprise Cloud Edition can be viewed as a typical platform-as-a-service solution.
 The advantages of the normal Magento Enterprise Edition are enhanced by a perfectly tailored cloud hosting environment.
 Additional performance tools and unlimited scalability pave the way to a successful future for your online shop.
-The scale of your shop’s growth is completely irrelevant, meaning you don’t encounter hardware problems (i.e. being forced to switch server) even if you experience leaps in traffic.
+The scale of your store’s growth is completely irrelevant, meaning you don’t encounter hardware problems (i.e. being forced to switch server) even if you experience leaps in traffic.

 Magento as a long-term e-commerce solution

-With its versatility, Magento is a CMS that proves an excellent choice for budding entrepreneurs and established web shop operators alike.
+With its versatility, Magento is a CMS that proves an excellent choice for budding entrepreneurs and established web store operators alike.
 With an extremely active community and its excellent range of offers for both small and large businesses, the open source project’s modular software architecture is fully explored.
 A great number of extensions have been developed to improve the already impressive range of functions.
-The software’s versatility does come at a cost, however; when creating a Magento online shop, both the complexity and the cost of the software is towards the higher end of the spectrum.
+The software’s versatility does come at a cost, however; when creating a Magento online store, both the complexity and the cost of the software is towards the higher end of the spectrum.
 If you have the budget and you can afford to spend a while getting to know the program, you can be sure to find success with Magento software.